 You’ll be in your glory if you’re a seafood lover.
 A short trip to the beach offers you all the seafood you can eat and more if you’re feeling gluttonous.

-But, if you’re looking for other options, Phuket is a better choice.
+But if you’re looking for other options, Phuket is definitely a better choice.

 Because of the island’s popularity, it draws Thais and foreigners from all regions.
-And, as a result, all the food from those places comes with them.
-Koh Samui has excellent food choices, but it can’t match the variety and amount Phuket has.
+And as a result, all the food from those places comes with them.
+Koh Samui has excellent food choices, but it can’t match the variety and amount of Phuket.

 However, this is a draw if you’re not picky about food.